 The king of keyboard customization is Color Keyboard.
 Sure, it gives you emojis, autocorrection, and even allows you to tap and hold the space bar to be able to move the cursor, but what really sets this keyboard apart is the option to change anything you want about the look of the keyboard.
 You can change the keyboard background using solid colors, gradients, textures, and even your own pictures.
 You can also customize the buttons themselves by changing the colors and borders, adding shadows, customizing the fonts, and even changing the sounds.
 So if your aim is customization, Color Keyboard takes things to the next level, but you have to subscribe to access everything and it’s expensive at $6 a month.

-Bitmoji is the perfect keyboard app for people who prefer to send depictions of themselves instead of mere texts.
+Bitmoji is the perfect keyboard app for people who prefer to send depictions of themselves instead of texts or generic emojis.
 Bitmoji lets you create and send your very own emoji directly from your keyboard.
 You can use it in Snapchat, iMessage, or any of your favorite chat apps.
-You can easily create an expressive avatar and then choose from a growing library of moods and stickers, all of which use your avatar.
-Moreover, if you’re one of the millions of people with a Bitstrips avatar, you can simply download the app, sign in using your Facebook account, and have instant access to your personal avatar and collection.
+Easily create an expressive avatar and then choose from a growing library of moods and stickers for it.
+Bitmoji allows you to use an avatar you have already made in the Bitstrips app for convenient usage of the same avatar.
+You will need your Facebook account to sign into Bitmoji to open your collection and choose the avatar you desire.

 GIF Keyboard (free)